rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 See the [rsmp gem](https://github.com/rsmp-nordic/rsmp) for more details about these settings.

 ## Options for Supervisor testing
-When testing a supervisor, the settings are used by local site settings without modification.
+When testing a supervisor, the settings are used by the local site without modifications.

 ```yaml
 # Config for testing a supervisor running on localhost (e.g. one from the rsmp gem)